TompeHarshavardhan/budgetApp/README.md

 print(create_spend_chart([Groceries, Entertainment, Utilities]))
 ```

-### Contributing

-Contributions to the Budget App project are welcome!
-If you have any ideas, improvements, or bug fixes, please submit a pull request.
-Make sure to follow the project's code style and guidelines.

-### License

-The Budget App project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to use, modify, and distribute the code for personal or commercial purposes.

-### Acknowledgements

 Special thanks to FreeCodeCamp for providing the Scientific Programming with Python course and inspiring this project.